 If you have pre-booked, you will be refunded.

 We are now working our way through refunds of online payments so please do check your credit card statements and Paypal accounts.

 In addition we are contacting those who have paid on site by card to process over the telephone refunds.
 If you have not heard from us yet please email email@example.com providing a daytime telephone number and a member of staff will be in touch.

 I have a Travelzoo voucher for Winterbourne House and Garden.
 Can I still use it?

-The redemption period for Travelzoo vouchers has been extended to 22 December 2020.
+We will be accepting those with Travelzoo vouchers from 1st September and the redemption period has been extended to 22 December 2020.

 How can I stay updated about Winterbourne House and Garden?

 As a team of gardeners and curators, we love to share everyday stories from our daily routine here.
 Although that routine is now very different, we’d still like to share news and expertise with you.

 If you’re already subscribed to our emails, these will now become more regular.
 If you’d like a weekly update, subscribe to emails now.

 We’ll also be doing more on our social media channels, which means you can talk to us.
 Look out for our weekly ‘Ask a Gardener’ posts, where the gardening team will be able to give you expert advice on how to care for your outdoor space, however large or small.
 You don’t need a Facebook or Twitter account to see what we’re posting: just follow the links.